 Use Stories that Best Reflect Your Overall Strategy

 While everyone loves a good story, there should be a purpose behind the stories you share about the brand.
 Define the narrative through an understanding of what your company stands for and keep it consistent along the way.
-When you do this successfully, your audiences will easily be able to tell apart your stories from others'.
+When you do this successfully, your audience will be able to distinguish your story from other stories.

 Decide on the Best Channels to Use

 Producing content is one thing, then comes the hard work.
 After conducting research on where your prospects spend their time online, you should spread your content accordingly.
 Social media channels are powerful for spreading messages quickly, but the results are only as good as targeting.
 Get acquainted with the possibilities of each channel and encourage your employees to spread content as well.